5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 A taste of this archetype in lived experience

-Ask: “What if my job right now is not to fix this—but to be trained by it?”
+Ask: “What if my job right now isn’t to fix this, but to let it change how I see—and who I become?”

 REFRAME